influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

     ```

     {{% warn %}}
-Once you have enabled HTTPS, you must use `-bind-tls` in order for `influxd-ctl` to connect to the Meta Node.
+Once you have enabled HTTPS, you must use `-bind-tls` in order for `influxd-ctl` to connect to the meta node.
 With a self-signed certificate, you must also use the `-k` option to skip certificate verification.
     {{% /warn %}}